Last updated on 19-Apr-2023

 We rented a car for the first 10 days of our stay, and that gave us the flexibility to manage our schedule and explore further than if we had relied solely on public transportation.
 Road conditions are good, and a GPS or cell phone with data worked well to go anywhere we wanted with ease.
 Many highways have tolls, and it’s worth it to get the ViaVerde transponder from the rental company.
 We paid a small fee for the use of the transponder and then all the toll charges when returning the car.
 This way, we didn’t have to worry about having change to pay the tolls at the collection booths nor had to pay the fee charged if we drove through an automated toll reader without the transponder.
 When entering the destinations on the GPS/navigation application, we liked to compare the drive options, as sometimes the difference in time/distance between toll or no toll is small and it may not be worth taking the toll roads all the time.
 We also noticed that driving on the smaller/no-toll roads sometimes took us through small towns, offering opportunities to discover new places and see more of the local businesses/life.

 On day 1, we arrived at the Lisbon airport, bought a mobile data card for internet on the go (use on unblocked cellphones or router), and grabbed a coffee/snack while waiting to be picked up by the car rental company (Cael).
-We had used them on our previous trip as well and they offer great rates and a shuttle to/from their offsite lot.
+We had used them on our previous trip as well and they had great rates and a shuttle to/from their offsite lot.
 From there, we started on our way south to Portimao.
 The drive takes about 2.5 hours.

 We are beach lovers and planned our daily itineraries to visit as many beaches and other coastal points of interest as possible, dedicating less time to exploring the cities themselves (yet another reason to go back and more detailed posts to come!).
 From our research, we knew that most beaches have amenities and sun loungers/umbrellas/canopies to rent for the day, but the cost can add up quickly and since we would most likely want to spend time at more than one spot per day, we decided to purchase two beach chairs and an umbrella (easily available at beachwear shops all over the Algarve as well as other stores/supermarkets around the country) and kept them in the car for easy access and comfort everywhere we went.

 Portimao (4 nights) – a charming port city with a population of over 55,000.
 It was busy, but the central area didn’t feel overly “touristy” and had a lively local vibe.
 We checked into our hotel and started exploring!
 The first stop was at The House of Isabel (A Casa da Isabel), a tiny Pastry & Tea room with delicious traditional pastries/drinks, charming tile exterior, and antique-filled decor.
-We then enjoyed ending our afternoon at Rocha Beach (Praia da Rocha), where it was a lot busier and tourist-oriented, but after a delicious dinner in one of the many restaurants in the area, the jet-lag and sleepless flight finally caught-up with us, and we returned to our hotel early.
+We then enjoyed ending our afternoon at Rocha Beach (Praia da Rocha), where it was a lot busier and tourist-oriented, but after a delicious dinner in one of the many restaurants in the area, the jet-lag and sleepless flight finally caught up with us, and we returned to our hotel early.

 Our initial “base” in Portimao allowed for easy access to day trips and beach hopping around.
 We would usually start our day at the farthest beach (for that day), stay for a bit if we liked it, and then start driving back, checking out and/or stopping at other interesting spots planned.
 After a good breakfast every day, we basically brought water and sometimes a snack with us, and would find lunch options around wherever we were when hunger hit (another great reason to have mobile data!).
 We were very flexible and did not have one bad meal I can recall – Gotta love the food in Portugal!
-We also enjoyed taking a stroll along the Ribeirinha (pedestrian boulevard along the Arade River, near the centre of Portimao) after dinner on the following nights, stopping for ice-cream, local pastries or a nightcap.
+We also enjoyed taking a stroll along the Ribeirinha (pedestrian boulevard along the Arade River, near the centre of Portimao) after dinner on the following nights, stopping for ice cream, local pastries or a nightcap.
 Special mention to a delicious Codfish Cataplana we had at Restaurante Esquina, and the friendly Pastelaria Arade (pastry shop) nearby!

 On day 3, we headed further west, past and around the city of Lagos, for a stop at Luz Beach (Praia da Luz), spent some time at the lovely Porto de Mos Beach, then headed to Ponta da Piedade for some of the most amazing views in the region – short scenic boat tours depart from a small dock down the steps at the water level.
-Next stop was the famous Camilo Beach (Praia do Camilo) – access to the beach is down 200 wooden steps to the cove below (and then back up to leave!).
+The next stop was the famous Camilo Beach (Praia do Camilo) – access to the beach is down 200 wooden steps to the cove below (and then back up to leave!).
 Following that, a quick stop at Dona Ana Beach (Praia Dona Ana) brought us back closer to the centre of Lagos, where we also stopped at Meia Praia, Student Beach (Praia dos Estudantes), Batata Beach (Praia da Batata), and enjoyed views of the Ponta da Bandeira Fort, the medieval Lagos Castle, the city marina/fishing docks, and busy area by the Bensafrim riverside district.
 We had a late lunch nearby at A Barrigada Restaurant – a delicious all-you-can-eat fresh grilled fish/seafood accompanied by boiled potatoes and tomato salad.

 Quarteira (3 nights) – is a small town in the central area of the Algarve with about 22,000 residents.
 Its golden sand beach, lack of cliffs along the shore, and calm sea waters, when added to a good location with easy access to other famous beaches and towns/cities nearby, provide great value as one of the top spots in the region, popular with Portuguese tourists.
-What it lacks in traditional architectural charm, it makes up with the beautiful wide beach, tourist amenities, an extensive selection of restaurants, bars, shops and cafes.
+What it lacks in traditional architectural charm, it makes up for with the beautiful wide beach, tourist amenities, and an extensive selection of restaurants, bars, shops and cafes.
 We believe that Quarteira is a more relaxing destination, not a “party hub”, which for us was perfect!

 On Day 6, we left the hotel in the morning and drove straight to the scenic Sao Rafael Beach (Praia de Sao Rafael), and then checked out the small and rocky Arrifes Beach (Praia de Arrifes).
 Getting into Albufeira next, we found a (rare) parking spot and started exploring on foot.
 The three beaches near the city centre – Peneco, Pescadores and Inatel – were very nice and offered lots of amenities.
 On our way out of the city, we checked out a few other beaches – Alemaes (Praia dos Alemaes), Oura (Praia da Oura), Santa Eulalia (Praia de Santa Eulalia), and the wide stretch of red cliffs and golden sand in Falesia (Praia da Falesia) – before heading back to Quarteira to finish the day at Forte Novo Beach (Praia do Forte Novo).